Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 service can process each extension resource and use the "deploymentId" and "extensionAlias" properties as a composite key to the data in the extensions array.

+For now, directive steps can be expected to be of length 1 or 2, always beginning with a single ARM API call, and 1 optional JSON path following an API call.

+### Directive evaluation failures

+The Deployments service will need to account for failures when executing directives.
+A deployment error will be returned if a failure is encountered.
+Failures can include invalid secrets, insufficient permissions, API errors, null reference exceptions (during JSON path evaluation), and unsupported evaluation sequences.

+The Stacks service will also need to account for failures.
+Failures can include invalid secrets, insufficient permissions, transient API errors, null reference exceptions (during JSON path evaluation), and unsupported evaluation sequences (deployments enhancements made but not yet supported by stacks).

+The errors should be clear to the user that it is something they can resolve, such as a stale user-provided secret, or if it's something the deployments team needs to look into.
+Errors should not leave the stack in a state the blocks the user from recovering.

 ## Drawbacks

-The biggest drawback of this approach is that extension configuration data cannot be sourced from deployment parameters.
-This design decision is driven solely to support the stacks user experience not needing to prompt for the parameter values of the last stack deployment as user secrets cannot be persisted long term.
-This has the side effect of disallowing the use of non-secret parameters as well, such as the "namespace" in the Kubernetes extension use case.
-There could be a constraint to allow only non-secure parameter usage in extension configurations, but that could end up encouraging the user to work around that by not using secure parameters for data that should be secured.
-Alternatively, the secret portion of the extension configuration could be split into from non-secret data.
-The secret portion would adopt the design proposed in this REP and the non-secret portion could be kept as-is, but there would need to be a way for the extension to provide metadata about the properties of the configuration schema.

-The move of extension configuration definitions to the parent deployment properties along with the language expression constraints it imposes means that extension resources that require a configuration will no longer be deployable in a root deployment.
+The move of extension configuration definitions to the parent deployment properties along with the language expression constraints it imposes means that extension resources that require an extension configuration within the deployment PUT payload will no longer be deployable in a root deployment.
 There is no mechanism at the root level to provide this data.
 Client side changes would need to be implemented to accept extension configurations that conform to the expression rules.
 Another complication is how the user experience of templates would be affected.
 Because there's expectation that a parent deployment will supply extension configurations, it wouldn't be possible to provide a design-time error diagnostic in the extension resource deployment file until it is used as a root deployment.
 There needs to be documentation on expectations of deployment setup for these scenarios.
 One way to mitigate the problem in the UX directly is to provide a non-error diagnostic on the extension line for extensions that require configuration so at least the user is aware at the time of authoring.

+Needing to trace value sources in configuration expressions can be complex and change over time, leading to potential of secret data leaks.
+Therefore, allowed expression types should be very restrictively, at least for initial iterations.
+There also be sufficient diagnostics and validation to guard from workarounds the user might go for such as using non-secure parameters for secret data.

 ## Alternatives